Jigar24/Yelp-Topic-Modelling/README.md

 check.py - This is one of the major outcomes of our project.
-Restaurant owners can see the various ratings for each of the topic generated and can compare these ratings with the Yelp dataset ratings. corel_main_rests.py - This file is used to calculate the correlation between various ratings for the major restaurants listed in Rests_id_Sample.txt corelation.py - This file is used to calculate the correlation between various ratings for all the restaurants
+Restaurant owners can see the various ratings for each of the topic generated and can compare these ratings with the Yelp dataset ratings. corel_main_rests.py - This file is used to calculate the correlation between various ratings for the major restaurants listed in Rests_id_Sample.txt corelation.py - This file is used to calculate the correlation between various ratings for all the restaurants filter_noise.py - It helps filter out the words not relevant obtained from the corpus. predict.py - Any new reviews coming in can be categorised into different topics using this file. rests.txt - It contains the restaurants ids and the number of reviews each restaurants have. stopwords.txt - It contains the list of words that need to be filtered out and are not at all relevant to the corpus topics.txt topics_15.txt topics_50.txt trials.py